Clara's Story

 Kosciusko to Ethel, you turn to the right and go probably a mile on a

-street lined with houses--at the first chance, turn to the right and go
+street lined with houses.
+At the first chance, turn to the right and go

 across the railroad.
 Our house sat way back from the road.
 (You can see